anveshmuppeda/kubectl-helper/fields/readme.md

-# Kubernetes Pod Fields explaination
+# Kubernetes Pod Fields explanation

 <a name="fieldsexplanation"></a>
 ## Table of Contents